-When you press $\sqrt[n]{}$ to turn on the terminal, the terminal either resumes exactly where it was when you turned it off, or the terminal boots and restarts your application.
+When you press $\frac{1}{10}$ to turn on the terminal, the terminal either resumes exactly where it was when you turned it off, or the terminal boots and restarts your application.
+If you are using 802.1x security, the terminal may reauthenticate before it starts your application.
 Resume is controlled through the Resume Execution command.
-For help, see "Resume Execution" in Chapter 6 of the terminal system manual.
+For help, see "Resume Execution" in Chapter 6 of the 2400 Family system manual.

-Note: The terminal displays the boot menu the first time you turn in on.
+Note: The terminal displays the boot menu the first time you turn it on.
 Press 1 to initialize the firmware and boot the terminal.